 Translation: The devil is in the details.
 How do they arrive at “net sale proceeds?”
 Most self-publishing companies play a shell game with the printing cost and the retail price to enrich themselves (see above references to taking a percentage of an author’s publisher compensation).
 More importantly, since they charge you to produce your book, they have no investment whatsoever in it; why, therefore, are they entitled to any portion of your profits?
 Over time, lost royalties can cost you big bucks.

 At 1106 Design, we offer the legitimate indie-publishing path.
 You are the publisher.
 You pay us once for our services, not forever.
 You keep 100% of the profits from your book sales.
-Here’s a blog post from the archives that compares publisher compensation (i.e., profits or royalties) between self-publishing companies, CreateSpace (now merged with KDP) and IngramSpark.
+Here’s a blog post from the archives that compares publisher compensation (i.e., profits or royalties) between self-publishing companies, KDP, and IngramSpark.

 Self-Publishing Myth #5: All rights to your book forever remain with you.

 Translation: Authors with any publishing company retain the copyright of their book.
 What you might lose are your files.
 Self-publishing companies are famous for holding on to the design files (AKA, application files) for your book.
 If you want to print your book elsewhere, they either refuse to send the files outright or they charge you again for the work you already paid for.
 (See this blog post about the difference between book files and application files.)
 The “red flag” words to watch for are “free ISBN” and “royalty.”
 We use the word “royalty” a lot on our blog, I must admit.
 We do that because that’s what authors understand: you publish a book and you get a royalty.
 The better terms to use are “publisher compensation” or “profits.”